Remuneration and reward for participants with dementia

 Why might you be thinking about making a ‘payment’ to a person affected by dementia?

-• people in difficult financial circumstances should not feel they need the money so have no real option but to get, or stay, involved
+- People in difficult financial circumstances should not feel that they have no real option but to get or stay involved in the project.

 Be clear from the start on what you can provide

-• travel/hotel - person with dementia and, if they prefer, a carer
+- Expenses, covering travel and/or a hotel for a person with dementia and, if they prefer, a carer.

-• dementia and Deaf people's experience: this fab toolkit from Scotland has lots of great tips and insights.
+- Additional support for Deaf people.
+This fab toolkit from Scotland has lots of great tips and insights.

 Understand why the person affected by dementia wants to get involved